mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 ## Downloading and uploading translations

-Pontoon features the ability to download and upload translations, including translation memories.
+Pontoon features the ability to download and upload translations, including terminology and translation memories.
 To access these features, click on your user icon in the top-right section of Pontoon.
 Note that you must be in the translation workspace for the download/upload options to display in the dropdown menu.

 ![Profile dropdown menu](../../assets/images/pontoon/translate/profile_menu.png)

-Anyone can download a translation memory (.tmx) and translations, while only translators can upload translations.
+Anyone can download a terminology (.tbx), translation memory (.tmx) and translations, while only translators can upload translations.
 When downloading translations:
 * The resource currently selected is downloaded in its original format, it’s not converted in any way.
 * If the project contains more than 10 files, download is performed file-by-file.
 For larger projects a ZIP of all files is downloaded.